 All the races start and finish at Denbies Wine Estate near Dorking.
 As England's largest vineyard, Denbies has been producing award-winning English wines since 1986.
 The vineyards of Denbies Estate are situated on the famous chalky soil of the North Downs in a protected valley of south-facing slopes.

-The venue has secure baggage, toilets and changing facilities.
+The venue has secure baggage, toilets and limited changing facilities.
 In addition to the food and drink we serve during the race, refreshments are available for purchase from the restaurant pre and a post-event.
 Supporters can also purchase food and drink at the post event hog roast.